Dudley Lloyd-Evans: First World War

 Dudley Lloyd-Evans' military career began when he was commissioned as a temporary second lieutenant on 8 October 1914.
 He served in the South Wales Borderers and was awarded the Military Cross for gallantry in December 1916.

-Lloyd-Evans then transferred to the Royal Flying Corps and in early 1918 was posted to No. 64 Squadron as a Royal Aircraft Factory SE.5a pilot.
+Lloyd-Evans then transferred to the Royal Flying Corps and in early 1918 was posted to No. 64 Squadron as a Royal Aircraft Factory S.E.5a pilot.
 He began a run of solo aerial victories on the last day of May 1918, when he destroyed a German Albatros D.V fighter over La Bassée.
 He scored the second time on 25 July 1918, destroying a Fokker D.VII.
 Another fell under his guns on 21 August.
 Two days later, he destroyed a two-seater LVG reconnaissance plane over Cantin.
 On 3 September, he drove down a Fokker D.VII out of control for his fifth win, becoming a flying ace.
 Two days later, he drove another one down northeast of Cambrai.
 On 18 September 1918, he capped his career as an ace by destroying one Fokker D.VII and driving another one down.
 His exploits won him a Distinguished Flying Cross, which was gazetted after war's end.